spencercarli/react-native-meteor-boilerplate/README.md

 _Note:_ You should have only one active ADB connection.
 If you have a simulator running you should close it before proceeding.

-These steps are abstracted from the pages [running on device](https://facebook.github.io/react-native/docs/running-on-device-android.html) and [getting started](https://facebook.github.io/react-native/docs/getting-started-linux.html#setting-up-an-android-device) on linux.
+These steps are abstracted from the pages [running on device](https://facebook.github.io/react-native/docs/running-on-device#running-your-app-on-android-devices) selecting the Linux Tab.

 ## Questions?